Oneo64/The-Mirk-of-Agmundr/Characters/Ragnhildr.md

 Ragnhildr the Half-giant was a healer who went alongside Hjálvir to settle on a northern island.

 ## Appearance
 Ragnhildr has a noticeably large appearance, being as tall as a man.
 She has red hair, dark, weathered eyes, and rough skin, giving her the appearance of a jötunn.
 On the right side of her cheek is a thin, long, vertical scar.
+She is undeniably tall and has a sturdy build, giving her a somewhat rounded appearance.

 Most of the time, Ragnhildr is wearing a rough, dark green dress and a large brown scarf.